wdi-sg/activerecord-intro/readme.md

 ## Framing (5 / 5)

-Think about what we have learned so far in this unit: We've learned principles of object-oriented programming and how to get data to persist in a database using SQL.
+So far, we've learned principles of object-oriented programming and how to get data to persist in a database using SQL.

 Object-oriented principles allow us to represent and describe real-world things in our programs as data.

-We now have a way to persist data in a database, although its reasonable to feel that really databases just seem like data in this kind of cryptic place on our local computer.
+We now have a way to persist data in a database, although it's reasonable to feel that databases are a cryptic storage space on our local machines.
 We have to make super long SQL statements to do CRUD.

- Being limited to writing SQL queries through the command-line isn't really ideal for the ruby programs we are aiming to write.
-Really, we need some way or tool to interact with the database in the context of our Ruby applications.
+ Being limited to writing SQL queries through the command-line isn't ideal for the Ruby programs we are aiming to write.
+We need some way or tool to interact with the database in the context of our Ruby applications.

-It'd be ***really*** nice if beforehand, a bunch of genius programmers had worked out some kind of way to interface between the database and our servers/applications in order to streamline the process of reading and writing data.
+It'd be ***really*** nice if a bunch of genius programmers had already worked out some kind of way to interface between the database and our servers/applications in order to streamline the process of reading and writing data.
 Enter ORMs and [The Active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).

 ### Information Dive (5 / 10)

-For the next 5 minutes, research what ORM's are.
+For the next 5 minutes, pair up and research what ORM's are.

 [ORM - wikipedia](https://en.wikipedia.org/wiki/Object-relational_mapping)
+> Don't spend too much time with this wikipedia article, just glance it over.

 [AR Read 1.1 - 1.3](http://guides.rubyonrails.org/active_record_basics.html)